mowerther/iop_nns/README.md

 ### Application to PRISMA scenes
 Trained models can be applied to PRISMA scenes using the [`apply_to_prisma.py`](apply_to_prisma.py) script.
 This script takes all atmospherically corrected (L2C or ACOLITE; specified with the `-a` flag) NetCDF4 (`.nc`) files in a given folder ([`prisma_map_data`](prisma_map_data) by default) and applies a given model type (`bnn_mcd`, `bnn_dc`, etc.) to each.
+**Note that there is currently a bug in the implementation causing L2C and ACOLITE to be switched around.**
 By default, the average-performing instance of that architecture is found in [`pnn_tf_models`](pnn_tf_models);
 a custom model file can be used through the `-m` flag.
 The script takes the following arguments: